Analyst: Facebook is riddled with “systemic problems impacting the company”

 Last night, the Wall Street Journal reported that Facebook reportedly knew about the error it made measuring video views a year before it disclosed the issue.
-Now advertisers are claiming that what company did (or didn’t do) adds up to fraud.
+Now advertisers are claiming that what the company did (or didn’t do) adds up to fraud.
 This is just one of many negative headlines about the company–and analysts are taking notice.

 Pivotal’s Brian Wieser this morning, for instance, published a note that synthesized all the latest updates about the company.
 “Try as we might to not write about every negative story in the press on Facebook, when several items come together in a short period of time, it seems neglectful not to write about them,” says the report.